kwvanderlinde/mc-skyblock-mini/README.md

 * Weeping vines can be crafted into netherrack.

 Mob drops have also been modified:
-* The wither has a change to drop a single ancient debris.
+* The wither has a change to drop a single ancient debris when killed by a player.
+* The warden will drop echo shards when killed by a player.

+Finally, all sculk shriekers are capable of summoning the warden, and not just the original sculk shrieker in the world.

 ## Setup